nutszebra/SENets/README.md

 # Details about my implementation

-* Data Augmentation
+* Data Augmentation:

     Train: Pictures are randomly resized in the range of [32, 36], then 32x32 patches are extracted randomly and are normalized locally.
 Horizontal flipping is applied with 0.5 probability.
 Cutout [[3]][Paper3] is applied with 0.5 probability (16x16 window).
     Test: Pictures are resized to 32x32, then they are normalized locally.
 Single image test is used to calculate total accuracy.
 * Optimization: Momentum SGD (momentum is 0.9)

 * Scheduling: 0.1 is multiplied to learning rate at [100, 150] epochs.